DIY-able/MqttTinyController/README.md

                                      18: ["Secret_Key_A"]

 # Known MFA security issue
-Because MqttTinyController does NOT validate client ID associated with TOTP secret keys and GPIO action in payload is not tied to TOTP in a MQTT message, so it is possible Client 1 sends the MFA for GP18 (higher privileges) and within 30 seconds x 5 (expired passcode) = 2.5 min, Client 2 can turn on the relay by just sending {"GP18", 1} without sending MFA TOTP.
+Because MqttTinyController does NOT validate client ID associated with TOTP secret keys.
+Also, GPIO action in payload is not tied to TOTP in a MQTT message.
+Therefore, it is possible for Client 1 to send MFA for GP18 (higher privileges) and within 30 seconds x 5 (expired passcode) = 2.5 min, Client 2 can turn on the relay by just sending {"GP18", 1} without sending MFA TOTP.
 By design, the TOTP value is stored in a global variable on the microcontroller, it can be considered as a security risk within that 2.5 min.
-The reason it was implemented this way was because the "IoT MQTT Panel" mobile app cannot inject TOTP dynamcially as part of the Payload in the MQTT message, it would NOT be usable if you need to modify the payload for the switch everytime on the app.
-In the ideal world, the MQTT message should look like this:
+The reason it was implemented this way was because the "IoT MQTT Panel" mobile app cannot inject TOTP dynamcially as part of the Payload in the MQTT message, it would NOT be usable from UI prespective if you need to modify the payload for the switch everytime on the app.
+If mobile client supports dynamic TOTP, the MQTT message should look like this in the ideal world:

        {"GPIO": {"GP16": 1, "GP17": 0}, "MFA": 123456}

-Or another way is to send the MFA with client ID:
+Perhaps, another way is to send MFA with client ID:

        {"ClientID": "MobileApp1", "MFA": 123456"} before the GPIO action {"ClientID": "MobileApp1", "GPIO": {"GP16": 1, "GP17": 0}}